Entropy Inequalities for Sums in Prime Cyclic Groups: Main Results

-We remark that by controlling $\delta(i,\omega_i)$'s, we are able to keep all summands in \eqref{eqn:lowerboundentropy} to be shape-equivalent to $\mathfrak{I}^+$.
-Otherwise, the inequality \eqref{eqn:lowerboundentropy} can be false.
-The way to choose each $\delta(i,\omega_i)$'s is discussed in Section \ref{subsec:controlshape} below.
-Although the choice of the values $\delta(i,\omega_i)$ is not unique, the lower bound must be the same for all allowed choices, since any of the lower bounds form valid lower bounds for any of the others by just applying Theorem~\ref{thm:main}.
-In fact, however, not only is the value of the entropy in the lower bound the same for all allowed choices, the extremal distribution is also the same no matter how we choose the $\delta(i,\omega_i)$'s.
+Although the choice of the values $\delta(i,\omega)$ is not unique, the lower bound will be the same for all allowed choices.
+If all $f_i$'s are either $\triangle$-regular or $\square$-regular, then one can easily check that all values of lower bounds are the same since any of the lower bounds form valid lower bounds for any of the others by just applying Theorem~\ref{thm:main}.
+In fact, however, not only is the value of the entropy in the lower bound the same for all allowed choices, the extremal distribution is also the same no matter how we choose the $\delta(i,\omega)$'s without any regularity assumptions on $f_i$'s.